smartdevicelink/sdl_evolution/proposals/NNNN-add-generic-hmi-plugin-support.md

 ![Menu Navigation](../assets/proposals/NNNN-add-generic-hmi-plugin-support/menu-example.png)

-These integrated components should be possible to include or exclude from the menu using the plugin configuration file (See `MenuEnabled` in the configuration example).
+These integrated components should be possible to include or exclude from the menu using the plugin configuration file (See `MenuEnabled` in the configuration example).

 ## Potential downsides